steffenhartleib/CustomerSegmentationFlashDeal/CustomerLifetTimeValue_US.md

 ***

 ###  Let's create a Transition Matrix
-It shows the probabilities of customers changing segments between 2015 and 2016, e.g. how what "Active High" customers in 2015 were also Active High customers in 2016? etc. (the answer is 67%, not bad!)
+It shows the probabilities of customers changing segments between 2015 and 2016, e.g. how what "Active High" customers in 2015 were also "Active High"" customers in 2016? etc. (the answer is 75%, not bad!)

 |Var1          | active new| active high| active med| active low| inactive high| inactive med| inactive low|